I may earn a commission if you click on links in this post and make a purchase.

 Use a free service so that your ads don’t cost anything just in case the results are underwhelming.
 Still use the internet to your benefit even when building a local food community.

-This local community may or may not replace the grocery store but it will definitely help you feel less dependent on things that are trucked in from far away.
+This local community may or may not replace the grocery store but it will definitely help you feel less dependent on things that are trucked in from far away while also building up a community of people.

 Sharing is caring!